solo-io/gloo/docs/content/guides/dev/writing_auth_plugins/_index.md

  }
 ```

-Gloo will populate the struct fields with the values found on the correspondent YAML attributes.
+Gloo Edge will populate the struct fields with the values found on the correspondent YAML attributes.

 {{% notice note %}}
 You might have noticed that the `configs` attribute in the configuration example above is an array.
 It is in fact